Wafcorp/StyleGuide/README.md

 # StyleGuide

-Style guide for WafCorp Repo's
+Style guide for WafCorp Repos

 ## Project Style:

-- If the project is version there are 2 options :
+- If the project has multiple versions, there are 2 options :
     - Semver[^1] *(e.g. 1.2.3)*
-    - Or if the versioning doesn't need to be complex, it should single digit and separated from name with a "-". *( e.g. "Season-3")*
+    - Or if the versioning doesn't need to be complex, it should be single digit and separated from the name with a "-". *( e.g. "Season-3")*
 - Naming :
     - Must follow PascalCase[^2]. *(e.g. FirstProject)*
     - Should not contain any special characters.
     - Refrain from using number characters in name.
-Instead, spell the number out. *(Only apply if the number is not a version number)*
+Instead, spell the number out. *(Only applies if the number is not a version number)*

 ## Folder Naming: